scopedog/chat_ai/README.md

 **How It Works**
 1. On chat start, the assistant sends a friendly welcome message.
 2. When a message is received:
-   - If files are attached, the assistant notifies the user that file handling is not yet supported.
    - The user’s message is forwarded to the GPT AI backend.
    - The GPT-generated reply is displayed in the Chainlit UI.